SKaplanOfficial/Raycast-PromptLab/assets/placeholders_guide.md

   	"name": "showDialog",
   	"description": "Displays a dialog window with the given text as its message.",
     "value": "{{as:display dialog \"$1\"}}",
-    "example": "{{showDialog:Hello world!}}"
+    "example": "{{showDialog:Hello world!}}",
+    "demoRepresentation": "{{showDialog:..}}"
 }
 ```

-The above placeholder, invoked using `{{showDialog:Hello world!}}`, will display a dialog window with the message "Hello world!".
+The above placeholder, when invoked using `{{showDialog:Hello world!}}`, will display a dialog window with the message "Hello world!".
 Capture group 1, `$1`, is used in the value to insert the text passed to the placeholder into the AppleScript `display dialog` command.
 You can use multiple capture groups in the key, and refer to them using `$1`, `$2`, etc. in the value.

 The precedence of custom placeholders is determined by the order in which they appear in the `custom_placeholders.json` file.
 The first placeholder in the file has the highest precedence, the second has the second highest precedence, and so on.
 Accordingly, you can use placeholders defined earlier in the file within the values of placeholders defined later in the file.